hugsy/cemu/README.rst

 .. code:: bash

+    $ sudo updatedb
-    # updatedb && locate libkeystone.so
+    $ sudo locate libkeystone.so
-    # ln -sf /path/to/libkeystone.so/found/above /usr/local/lib/libkeystone.so
+    $ sudo ln -sf /path/to/libkeystone.so/found/above /usr/local/lib/libkeystone.so

 -  if you are using OSX, there is also a `known issue <https://github.com/aquynh/capstone/issues/74>`__ when